sthagen/prkumar-uplink/docs/source/index.rst

         def update_user(self, access_token, **info: Body):
             """Update an authenticated user."""

-Let's build an instance of this GitHub API consumer for the main site!
-(Notice that I can use this same consumer class to also access any GitHub Enterprise instance by simply changing the :py:attr:`base_url`.):
+Let's instantiate this consumer to access the main GitHub API:

 .. code-block:: python

     github = GitHub(base_url="https://api.github.com/")

-To access the GitHub API with this instance, we can invoke any of the methods that we defined in our class definition above.
+To access the API with this instance, we can invoke any of the methods that we defined in our class definition above.
 To illustrate, let's update my GitHub profile bio with :py:meth:`update_user`:

 .. code-block:: python